 Anal gland problems are seen more frequently in dogs than in cats.
 Problems develop when the anal gland is not properly emptied as the pet defecates.
 This may be due to your pet's stools being too small or too soft.
 When this occurs the fluid inside the anal gland sac becomes thick and blocks the gland.
 This is known as 'impaction'.

 How can OSCAR help?

 Dogs and cats with anal gland issues need to be fed a diet with a high fibre content.
 This is because the fibre helps to increase the volume of the stools, which will then pass against the anal gland and stimulate secretion of scent.

-For cats, we recommend Oscar Adult Complete Turkey Lite
+For cats, we recommend Oscar Adult Cat Care Rich in Turkey

 It's certainly not a 'nice' subject to discuss but the care and well being of our pet families is priority to us all.
 With the right food and help from OSCAR we can get your dogs and cats feeling better quickly.